SarkWrk/TestPathExperience/CONTRIBUTING.md

 Thank you for considering making an Issue/PR to this repo!

 When you open an issue or make a pull request please follow this *non-extensive* rule set!
+>[!NOTE]
+>Make your Issue/PR titles shortened versions of why you're making one.
+You will explain in full the details inside it.

 <hr>